-Relax at the hotel’s sizeable outdoor pool or work out in its fitness center.
+Relax at the hotel’s sizeable outdoor pool (open April 1st through November 15th) or work out in its fitness center.
 The latter, open daily from 5:30 am to 11:00 pm, features various cardio equipment and free weights to slay your health goals.
 Book a hotel room in Victorville today.

 “About Victorville: Welcome to Victorville.”
 The City of Victorville.

 “Mojave River Steel Bridge.”
 California Historic Route 66 Association.